saenridanra/oaiharvester/README.md

 Run

 ```
-mvn gwt:run
+mvn install -P YOUROPERATING SYSTEM*

+*either : linux, windows, macosx
 ```

-and the application starts automatically.
-From thereon you can view it in your browser.
+After that an executable jar has been created in the folder target which you can run.

 ## Contributors